Milicop/VOLT-BASE-DEV/README.md

 Inspired by Omarchy and built upon the shoulders of countless open-source projects.
 Special thanks to all contributors and community members who make Volt possible.

+“An Arch-based distro with an instantly usable Hyprland setup — no manual rice required.”
 ---

 <div align="center">